Giannis’ biggest fans watch, celebrate title a world away

 Milwaukee is eight hours behind Athens, Game 6 starting at 4:00 a.m. local time and watched by night owl basketball fans, along with his supporters, friends and old acquaintances in Sepolia.
 Fans at the cafe sat glumly through the first half as Phoenix led.
 The crowd came to life as the sun came up.

-“At the start of the season, we didn’t expect this, but after the (Bucks) turned the finals around, we could see it coming,” said Hager Kyriacos, who was wearing Giannis’ 34 jersey. “(Antetokounmpo) has brought back sporting role models to this generation.
+“At the start of the season, we didn’t expect this, but after the (Bucks) turned the finals around, we could see it coming,” said Kyriacos Hager, who was wearing Giannis’ 34 jersey. “(Antetokounmpo) has brought back sporting role models to this generation.
 He’s no longer Giannis from Sepolia, he’s Giannis of the entire world, an inspiration to a lot of people.”

 Named after Noah’s Ark, Tzikas’ Cafe looks as if it has stood still for decades, with beige tiles, dark wood and laminate counters and panels, with an assortment of liquor bottles next to a coffee machine — and a wall of framed memorabilia from the Antetokounpmo family, autographed jerseys and basketballs from the Bucks and the Greek national team.